Factors Influencing the Decision of Faculty to Use Educational Technologies

 Fourthly, exercising extreme patience from all the concerned corners is needed since integrating technology-pedagogy fully and truly is a slow and time-consuming process and task (Collins, 1997).

-Fifthly, continuous collaboration from and good communication among the institutional leadership, faculty,
+Fifthly, continuous collaboration and good communication among the institutional leadership, faculty,

-students, technology support center and pedagogical specialists will enable the technology pedagogy integration process and system to function smoothly and properly.
-For this to happen, all relevant stakeholders need to meet regularly to share best practices and on time information (Usun, 2005).
-The technology-pedagogy integration management should include faculty evaluation and feedback on how did they use technology in their classes and the impact of the same on their teaching effectiveness (Dahlstrom, 2015).
+Students, technology support centres, and pedagogical specialists will enable the technology pedagogy integration process and system to function smoothly and properly.
+For this to happen, all relevant stakeholders must meet regularly to share best practices and timely information (Usun, 2005).
+The technology pedagogy integration management should include faculty evaluation and feedback on how they used technology in their classes and the impact of the same on their teaching effectiveness (Dahlstrom, 2015).

-Sixthly, it is also a cumbersome task to identify and match differing variables such as new advances in educational technologies, nature of the course, learning outcomes of the course, lecture type and materials, students learning styles and professors´ teaching styles (Trucano, 2005).
+Sixthly, it is also cumbersome to identify and match differing variables such as new advances in educational technologies, the nature of the course, the learning outcomes of the course, lecture type and materials, students’ learning styles, and professors´ teaching styles (Trucano, 2005).

-Additionally, institutions of higher education must make the adoption of new technologies to support pedagogical strategies, an important component of the institutional strategic planning.
+Additionally, institutions of higher education must make adopting new technologies to support pedagogical strategies an essential component of institutional strategic planning.

-Seventhly, and finally, the macro environment (society, industry and technology) surrounding organizations is constantly changing and thus demanding for permanent need assessment methods, change strategy, new organizational system (Balash et al., 2011), culture and strong leadership.
+Seventhly, and finally, the macro environment (society, industry and technology) surrounding organizations constantly changes and thus demands permanent need assessment methods, change strategy, new organizational systems (Balash et al., 2011), culture and strong leadership.